-A few more drinks later, Laura musters up the courage to tell me that she feels like we could be soul sisters.
+A few drinks in, Laura musters up the courage to tell me that she feels like we could be soul sisters.
 She grabs both my hands and gently squeezes them in hers.
-She hints at me that she would like me to join her on the other side of the table.
-I head over to her side and we simultaneously take out our phones — we all know what this means.
+She hints at me that she would like me to join her on the other side of the table, so I head over to her side and we simultaneously take out our phones — we all know what this means.
 Selfie time!
 As the alcohol properly absorbs into our systems, our conversations become more meaningful and our giggles become sillier.
 Healthy adrenaline begins to build up inside me and I think to myself “Moments like this is what I live for.”
 After reflecting on the day, I head back to my Airbnb and go to sleep with a huge smile on my face.

 Dublin, you’re the perfect little city for me. ♥